School Context – who are we?

 Who attends our school?

-As we open the 2021 2022 school year, Burnett has approximately 940 students registered in Grades 8-12; including approximately 90 from the Richmond International Education Program.
+Burnett has approximately 940 students registered in Grades 8-12; including approximately 90 from the Richmond International Education Program.
 The school has an amazing and diverse population of students with many different strengths, talents, and experiences.
 Each and every member of our learning community enriches our sense of community, belonging, and opportunities to learn together.
 For 65% of our students, English is not the first language spoken at home.
 Approximately 10 percent of our students are identified as having diverse needs, involving all categories defined by the Ministry of Education, including gifted students.
 There are 3 administrators, 55 teachers, 7 educational assistants, 4 clerical staff, 3 lunch hour supervisors, a library technician, a lab technician, a career advisor and 5 custodians.

 At J.N.
 Burnett we provide an enriching environment that respects, values, and celebrates diversity, equity and inclusion, promotes individual goal setting and growth, and prepares the learner to be a well-rounded and responsible member of the larger community.